MoonMoon1919/doyoucompute-templates/CONTRIBUTING.md

 Read the [README](./README.md) to understand the project's structure and how it's used.

-Look for documentation that is unclear, incomplete, or outdated and update it.
+Look for documentation that is unclear, incomplete, or outdated.

+Update the appropriate file in the [docs folder](./internal/docs) since we're using doyoucompute to generate documents.

 ## License

-By contributing, you agree that your contributions will be licensed under the project's [License.](./LICENSE)
+By contributing, you agree that your contributions will be licensed under the project's [MIT License.](./LICENSE)